TheManchineel/freenew/README.md

 }
 ```

-Domain names in the `excludedDomains` array will not be renewed, even if they are eligible for renewal. `freenew` assumes that a domain is renewable if it expires in less than 14 days, the minimum renewal period for free domains.
+Domain names in the `excluded_domains` array will not be renewed, even if they are eligible for renewal. `freenew` assumes that a domain is renewable if it expires in less than 14 days, the minimum renewal period for free domains.

-The `accountIntervalSeconds` value is the number of seconds to wait between each separate account sign-in.
+The `account_intervalSeconds` value is the number of seconds to wait between each separate account sign-in.
 This is to avoid Freenom blocking your IP address for too many login attempts (although this has not been an issue for me, and I have made ***lots*** of logins).